Scientific title:

 Stroke is a leading cause of death and disability in the UK and worldwide.
 It’s estimated that stroke costs the UK £26billion per year.
 This cost includes money required for life-changing emergency treatments as well as long-term care, and care provided by informal carers, such as family and friends.

-Research and development of technologies can reduce this cost by improving treatment and care for people affected by stroke.
+Research and development of innovative technologies can reduce this cost by improving treatment and care for people affected by stroke.
 Regardless of the cost, stroke has a devastating impact on a person’s life, and many stroke survivors and their carers don’t receive the support they need.
-These projects will develop new technologies that hold hope for improving care for people affected by stroke and increasing access to it.
+These projects are developing new technologies that hold hope for improving care and access to care for people affected by stroke.

 Why is the Stroke Association working with SBRI Healthcare?

 Our charity has limited funds for research.
-However, by collaborating with SBRI Healthcare, our charity can drive more funding into stroke where it might have been invested elsewhere.
+However, by collaborating with SBRI Healthcare, we can drive more funding into stroke research.

-SBRI Healthcare’s aim is to get the industry to:
+SBRI Healthcare’s aims are to get the healthcare industry to:

-SBRI Healthcare is funded by NHS England and Improvement and supported by the Academic Health Science Network (AHSN).
-You can find out more about the organisation in a webinar about the launch of this funding.
+SBRI Healthcare is an NHS England Accelerated Access Collaborative initiative supported by the Academic Health Science Networks (AHSNs).
+You can find out more about SBRI on their website.

-Also, as our charity has built close connections with the stroke community, including people affected by stroke and researchers, we can connect people with different expertise and contribute our own to support research that will improve the lives of people affected by stroke.
+As the Stroke Association has built close connections with the stroke community, we’re also able to connect people with different expertise and contribute our own to support research that will improve the lives of people affected by stroke.

 Ultrasound imaging is used for many health procedures to look inside the body, and it’s fast, affordable and safe.
 However, it isn’t powerful enough to see into the brain through the skull.
 “Full-waveform inversion” uses advanced computational techniques to improve the clarity of ultrasound images.
 It could help paramedics understand what is shown in an ultrasound image of the brain.
 The team hope to test how this technology can be used with ultrasound to understand images of the brain.